Bayesian Protein Sequence and Structure Alignment: Bayesian structure alignment

 \subsection{Gap prior}

-Recall that our main objective is to align two configurations when the points on each configuration have a meaningful ordering which must be preserved in any resulting alignment.
-To obtain the best possible structural alignment, it may be necessary to insert gaps in the corresponding sequence alignment in one or both of the sequences.
+Recall that our main objective is to align two configurations when the points on each configuration have a meaningful ordering which must be preserved in any resulting alignment, which may include gaps in the corresponding sequence alignment in one or both of the sequences.
 We summarise an alignment with the matching matrix $\bM$, for which we use a prior which imposes the sequence order constraint.
-Specifically, we use the prior
+As a starting point, we use the prior

-as in \citet{rodriguez10}, where $u(\bM;g,h)$ is a penalty function which penalises gaps in the alignment, and $Z(g,h)$ is a normalising constant.
-The parameters $g$ and $h$ are gap opening and extension penalties respectively.
+as in \citet{rodriguez14}, where $u(\bM;g,h)$ is a penalty function which penalises gaps in the alignment, and $Z(g,h)$ is a normalising constant.
+The parameters $g$ and $h$ are known as gap opening and extension penalties respectively.
 The penalty function is

-where $S(\bM)$ is the number of instances where a new gap in the alignment is opened, and $l_i$ is the length of the $i$th gap.
+where $s(\bM)$ is the number of instances where a new gap in the alignment is opened, $l(\bM)=\sum_{i=1}^{S(\bM)} (l_i -1)$, and $l_i$ is the length of the $i$th gap.
+This corresponds to a gap penalty function widely used in sequence alignment \citep{durbin98}.
+The prior (\ref{eq:gapprior}) using penalty function (\ref{eq:gappen}) was used by \citet{liu99} in a Bayesian sequence alignment setting. \citet{wu98} also used the penalty (\ref{eq:gappen}), in what we believe to be the first statistical work on protein sequence and structure alignment, which was set in a regression framework.

 To illustrate what is meant by a new gap and length of a gap, consider again the sequence alignment in Figure \ref{fig:seqalignex} (b).
 In the first sequence, the second residue is not matched to a residue on the second sequence; instead it is aligned to a ``-'', indicating that a gap has been opened.
 That is, a gap opening is said to have been created where a residue in one sequence is unmatched, but the previous residue in the same sequence was aligned to a residue in the other sequence.
 The length of the gap is then the number of unmatched residues (in the same sequence) until another matched pair; therefore, the gap in Figure \ref{fig:seqalignex} (b) is of length $3$.

 In Figure \ref{fig:seqalignex} (c), the first sequence has one gap, of length $1$, and the second sequence has three gaps, of lengths $1$, $2$ and $1$.
-Note that the two sequences are considered independently when counting the number and length of the gaps, so that a gap in one sequence followed immediately by a gap in the other sequence would be counted as two different gaps.
+Note that the two sequences are considered independently when counting the number and length of the gaps, so that a gap in one sequence followed immediately by a gap in the other sequence would be counted as two different gap openings.